MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 You've set up a URL to host your messaging extension and configured it to handle searches.
 It's time to get your app up and running.

-1. Open terminal and go to the root directory of your app project
+1. Open terminal and go to the root directory of your app project.
 1. Run `npm install`.
 1. Run `npm start`.